You are here : Erasmus+60ENProject resultsHackathon

 Hackathon regarding the co-design of an Erasmus+60 Third-Age educational offer

-The hackathon with stakeholder organisations regarding the co-design of an Erasmus+60 Third-Age educational offer integrating intergenerational learning perspectives will be led by Latvijas Universitate.
+The hackathon with stakeholder organisations regarding the co-design of an Erasmus+60 Third-Age educational offer integrating intergenerational learning perspectives was led by Latvijas Universitate.

-The purpose of this hackathon is to stage a large effort to collect feedback from stakeholders such as HEIs as well as local, regional, national and international educational authorities and other organisations reflecting the partners’ countries.
-This PR will allow the consortium to collect extensive feedback on the results of the desk research in view of preparing its piloting courses and toolbox for online platforms.
-The outcome will be a general report.
+The purpose of this hackathon was to stage a large effort to collect feedback from stakeholders such as HEIs as well as local, regional, national and international educational authorities and other organisations reflecting the partners’ countries.
+This PR allowed the consortium to collect extensive feedback on the results of the desk research in view of preparing its piloting courses and toolbox for online platforms.
+The outcome is a general report.

-Hackathon is an intense collaborative event, which creates innovative solutions for pressing problems by bringing multidisciplinary teams and educational tools.
-Such events empower the participants to take action, to facilitate the transferring of international experiences to national context, to develop transferability guidelines targeting each type of stakeholder.
-A synthesis of desk research and assessment results with the report from Hackathon will be transferred to the next RT for the adoption of the findings to design further content.
+Hackathon is an intense collaborative event, that creates innovative solutions for pressing problems by bringing together multidisciplinary teams and educational tools.
+Such events empower the participants to take action, to facilitate the transfer of international experiences to national contexts, to develop transferability guidelines targeting each type of stakeholder.
+A synthesis of desk research and assessment results with the report from Hackathon was transferred to the next result team for the adoption of the findings to design further content.

-The purpose of this hackathon is to stage a large effort to collect feedback from stakeholders such as HEIs as well as local, regional, national and international educational authorities and other organisations reflecting the partners’ countries.
-This PR will allow the consortium to collect extensive feedback on the results of the desk research in view of preparing its piloting courses and toolbox for online platforms.
-The outcome will be a general report.
+The purpose of this hackathon was to stage a large effort to collect feedback from stakeholders such as HEIs as well as local, regional, national and international educational authorities and other organisations reflecting the partners’ countries.
+This PR allowed the consortium to collect extensive feedback on the results of the desk research in view of preparing its piloting courses and toolbox for online platforms.
+The outcome is a general report.